awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-prepare.md

    1. Sign in to the SageMaker console at [https://console\.aws\.amazon\.com/sagemaker/](https://console.aws.amazon.com/sagemaker/)\.

-   1. Open the Notebook Instances, and then open the notebook instance you created by choosing either **Open Jupyter** for classic Juypter view or **Open JupyterLab** for JupyterLab view next to the name of the notebook instance\.
+   1. Open the Notebook Instances, and then open the notebook instance you created by choosing either **Open Jupyter** for classic Jupyter view or **Open JupyterLab** for JupyterLab view next to the name of the notebook instance\.
 **Note**
 If you see **Pending** to the right of the notebook instance in the **Status** column, your notebook is still being created\.
 The status will change to **InService** when the notebook is ready for use\.